melboyce/sfv/s2-gul/site/oki-guide.md

 trap `3f` and `4f` buttons with `4f` normals: `s.lp`, `s.lk`, `c.lp`, `c.lk`
 </p>

-There's not much to say here - it's an okay poke, but you should probably just use `b.hp`.
-It does leave you at a deceptive advantage on hit though, so you could try for some shenanigans.
+If facing a `4f` character, this is a fantastic option as it covers both recovery types.
+Subtract `2f` from the numbers for `s.mk` below if the opponent opts for `KDR` instead.

+Versus a `3f` character, this option is useful on hit as it's at a deceptive advantage, but damage conversion options may be limited.

 * `s.mk(5/1) | s.mp s.mp(8/4)`
-* `s.mk(5/1) | c.mp b.hp(3/0)`
+* `s.mk(5/1) | c.mp *b.hp(3/0)`
 * `s.mk(5/1) | s.lp f.hk(6/-2)`

 <p class="yt">